 Singapore has responded to these challenges with laws and regulations to safeguard its information infrastructure.
 The Cybersecurity Act, enacted in 2018, establishes a framework for managing cybersecurity risks, protecting critical information infrastructure, and responding to cyber incidents.

-Under the Cybersecurity Act, certain entities are designated as Critical Information Infrastructure (CII) owners and must adhere to specific cybersecurity obligations.
+Under the Cybersecurity Act, certain entities are designated as owners of Critical Information Infrastructure (CII) and must comply with specific cybersecurity obligations.
 These include implementing robust security measures, reporting cyber incidents, and participating in cybersecurity exercises.

 The Act empowers the Cyber Security Agency of Singapore (CSA) to monitor, investigate, and take enforcement actions against cybersecurity threats, including those from outside Singapore.

-If a cyber attack is traced back to a foreign source and threatens Singapore’s national security, authorities can take appropriate legal action, including international cooperation with other jurisdictions to apprehend those responsible.
+If a cyberattack is traced to a foreign source and threatens Singapore’s national security, authorities can take appropriate legal action, including international cooperation with other jurisdictions to apprehend those responsible.

 Moreover, Singapore has implemented additional measures, such as the Computer Misuse Act, which criminalises offences related to unauthorised access to computers and networks.

-This Act complements the Cybersecurity Act by providing a legal basis for prosecuting citizens who engage in hacking or other cybercriminal activities.
+This Act complements the Cybersecurity Act by providing a legal basis to prosecute citizens who engage in hacking or other cybercrimes.

 Violations Of The Securities And Futures Act